Last updated in April 2020

-This Privacy Notice covers both personal and business information, and for the purpose of this Privacy Notice the following words have the following meanings:
+This Privacy Notice covers personal information, and for the purpose of this Privacy Notice the following words have the following meanings:

 “You/your” means Key Account Parties and Account Parties of the business.
 In this context “Key Account Parties” means individuals who are sole traders, partners, directors, company secretaries, member or beneficial owners, trustees or other controlling officials within the business.
 “Account Parties” means individuals (other than Key Account Parties) who have provided their personal information in connection with the products and services provided to the business by us.”